-Total Credits -04 Total Lectures -60 Course Outcomes:

-- 1. Understand various provisions of the Companies Act 2013. - 2.
-Understand different types of companies and distinction between private and public companies.
+Objective: To provide basic knowledge of the provisions of the Companies Act 2013.

+1 Development of company law in India

+- Historical Development 1.1 - 1.2 Commencement and application - 1.3 Development of company law administration - 1.4 Introduction of Corporate Social Responsibilities of company - 1.5 Difference between Company Act 1956 & 2013

+1. Company

-3. Understand legal procedure for incorporation and commencement of business.
-4. Prepare Memorandum and Article of Association for business concern.
-1 Development of company law in India (12)Historical Development 1.1 1.2 Commencement and application Development of company law administration 1.3 Introduction of Corporate Social Responsibilities of company 1.4 1.5 Difference between Company Act 1956 & 2013 1.
-Company (12)2.1 Definitions and characteristics 2.2 Kinds of companies 2.3 Exemptions and privileges available to all private companies Distinction between private and public company 2.4 Corporate Veil 2.5 2.6 Subsidiary company not to hold shares in its holding company 3.
-Formation of a company (12)3.1 Objects of forming a company 3.2 Stages in the formation of a company 3.3 Incorporation stage 3.4 Minimum capital subscription stage 3.5 Commencement of business stage Formation of companies with charitable objects 3.6
+- 2.1 Definitions and characteristics - 2.2 Kinds of companies - 2.3 Exemptions and privileges available to all private companies - 2.4 Distinction between private and public company - Corporate Veil 2.5 - 2.6 Subsidiary company not to hold shares in its holding company

+3. Formation of a company

+- 3.1 Objects of forming a company

+- Stages in the formation of a company 3.2

+- 3.3 Incorporation stage

+- 3.4 Minimum capital subscription stage

+- Commencement of business stage 3.5

+- Formation of companies with charitable objects 3.6